Congratulations on one of the best investments you can make! Yourself!

 Please make sure you are prepared to make this investment and understand the importance of maintaining appointments.

 Ideally, your extension hair will last about 8-12 months with proper care and maintenance.
 Some extension hair over time and with styling becomes dry and damaged and may not be able to be reused.
-At this point, you may have to purchase a partial amount of new hair to maintain the same length and fullness.
+At this point, you may have to purchase a partial or full amount of new hair to maintain the same length and fullness.

 If this is for a one time occasion and you do not plan to maintain your extensions with follow up appointments, that’s ok too.
 Although it is very important to care for your extensions in the same careful manner.